ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 for switch features and status, and change other configurations.
 The ``DpctlExecute()`` function can be used by derived controllers to convert a variety of ``dpctl`` commands into OpenFlow messages and send it to the target switch.
-There's also the ``DpctlSchedule()`` variant, which can be used to schedule commands to be executed just after the handshake procedure between the controller and the switch (this can be useful for scheduling commands during the topology creation, before the simulation start).
+If the switch is not connected to the controller yet, this method will automatically schedule the commands for execution just after the handshake procedure between the controller and the switch.
+This is particularly useful for executing dpctl commands when creating the topology, before invoking ``Simulator::Run ()``.

 Check the `utility documentation
 <https://github.com/CPqD/ofsoftswitch13/wiki/Dpctl-Documentation>`_ for details